ShaishavGandhi/navigator/README.md

 }
 ```

+#### Alternative To SafeArgs

+If you've used the Jetpack Navigation library from Google, you might have used SafeArgs to safely pass data between two fragments.
+Navigator seems to have a better approach than SafeArgs since you can bind all your Fragment variables in one go instead of actually getting them individually like in SafeArgs.
+You can also use handy Kotlin extensions that make the API better.
+More on that in the next section.

 ## Kotlin

 Navigator has first class support for Kotlin and it's language features.
 If you use `kapt` as your annotation processor,